 Balanced diet

-Massage of the abdomen and lower back
+Abdominal and lower back massage

 Prevention of pain during menstruation